la-serene/DataCrawler-for-Stock-Prediction/README.md

 ```

 By default, stock symbols used in dataset are "FPT", "VCB", "HPG", "VPB", "VNM" and "VIC".
 Meanwhile, articles are downloaded from VnExpress.
-In case user wants to crawl other stock symbol, clone the repo and change `stock_list` in stock_crawler.py to desid value.
+In case user wants to crawl other stock symbol, clone the repo and change `stock_list` in stock_crawler.py to desired value.